-Written materials from the public or applicant to be included in agenda packets should be submitted to the Planning Department by Monday noon of the week preceding the week of each meeting in order to be included in the packet; subsequent material will be forwarded separately.
+Written materials to be included in agenda packets shall be submitted to the Planning Department by Monday noon of the week preceding the week of each meeting.
+The timelines for submittal of staff reports for public hearing items is subject to change.
+Contact the Secretary of the Commission for exact timelines.

-CONDUCT OF BUSINESS
+12. CONDUCT OF BUSINESS

-The most recent edition of Rosenberg's Rules or Order shall govern the conduct of meetings of the Commission except as otherwise provided herein, or by State or local law.
+The most recent edition of Sturgis Rules of Parliamentary Procedure shall govern the conduct of meetings of the Commission except as otherwise provided herein, or by State or local law.